sammyhenningsson/shaf/README.md

 ## Models
 Models generated with `shaf generate` inherit from `Sequel::Model` (see [Sequel docs](http://sequel.jeremyevans.net/documentation.html) for more info) and they extend `Shaf::Formable`.
-The Formable module adds the class method `form` which Shaf models use to associate two forms with the model.
+The Formable module adds the class method `form` which is used to associate two forms with the model.
 One for creating a new resource and one for editing an existing resource.
 As an example, the following model will add a create form with fields `foo` and `bar` and an edit form with fields `foo` and `baz`.
 ```sh
 class User < Sequel::Model
   extend Shaf::Formable